c3g/genpipes_in_a_container/README.md

 Add that path with the `-d` option

 ```
-singularity run docker://c3genomics/genpipes:$TAG -d $HOME/some/dir/genpipes
+singularity run docker://c3genomics/genpipes:$TAG -d $WORKDIR/genpipes

 ```

 Start the container with the normal procedure seen above.
-In the running container, execute the followin command:
+In the running container, execute the following command:

 ```
  module load dev_genpipes
 ```

-Voilà, now GenPipes uses whatever commmit of branch that has been checked out in $HOME/some/dir/genpipes
+Voilà, now GenPipes uses whatever commmit of branch that has been checked out in $WORKDIR/genpipes

+#Note

+File that starts with cvmfschecksum.* are created in $PWD when running the container.
+These files are armless and link to a bug in one of genpipe_in_a_container dependencies.
+They can be deleted.